nikhiljohn10/telegram-bot-worker/README.md

 To use the deploy button:

-- Click the deploy button and fork the repo
+- Click the deploy button
 - Navigate to your new **GitHub repository &gt; Settings &gt; Secrets** and add the following secrets:

    ```yaml